 After halftime, the seniors couldn’t be stopped.
 They went on to score several more times, even getting two interceptions before the game came to an end.

-The juniors however couldn’t seem to gain back their momentum from the first half which resulted in a scoreless second half.
+The juniors, however, couldn’t seem to gain back their momentum from the first half, which resulted in a scoreless second half.

 Due to this, many of the junior girls were irritated with the results and even ran several plays without their coaches present.
 On one of the last plays of the game, junior defensive player Addie Strojinc got an interception, bringing the senior’s final offensive drive to an end.